 Here’s two tips I always give people: 1 – always get your results (preferably on paper) and track them yourself (I use a spreadsheet).
 2 – When comparing results inside patient forums, always add the unit of measurement (i.e. g/L, mmol/L, umol/L etc etc).
 Failure to do this can at best confuse and at worst frighten patients.
 Compare apples with apples not with pears!

 NETs are known to be heterogeneous in nature (i.e. consisting of or composed of dissimilar elements; not having a uniform quality throughout).
 Whilst some markers can be used widely, it follows that there are many very specialist marker tests for individual types of NET.
-I think this applies to 3 broad categories of NETs: Carcinoid Tumours (i.e. those secreting Serotonin and others), Pancreatic NETs (or pNETs) secreting various hormones by type; and other less common types and/or syndromes which might be considered by some to be even more complex than the former two and in some cases there are big overlaps.
+I think this applies to 3 broad categories of NETs: Tumours known to potentially oversecrete Serotonin and and perhaps others (mainly midgut), Pancreatic NETs (or pNETs) secreting various hormones by type; and other less common types and/or syndromes which might be considered by some to be even more complex than the former two and in some cases there are big overlaps.

 Chromogranin (plasma/blood test)